-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-Neither E*TRADE and Robinhood offer virtual trading.
-Taking a look at mobile trading, Both E*TRADE and Robinhood offer clients access to an iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts and Debit Cards are available to clients of E*TRADE while Robinhood offers customers none of these.
-On the whole, when it comes to tools, research, and mobile trading, E*TRADE posted awards Best in Class - Research and Best in Class - Mobile Trading in 2017, while Robinhood found itself with none of these.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Neither broker offers virtual trading.
+For mobile trading, E*TRADE and Robinhood both have a iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts and Debit Cards are offered by E*TRADE while Robinhood offers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, unfortunately, neither E*TRADE nor Robinhood received awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

 Overall, E*TRADE comes out on top with 4.50 stars over Robinhood's 2.50 stars.